Psychotherapist, Assistant Professor of Mental Health, Best-selling Author, Columnist and Broadcaster

 Being very much an ‘early adopter’ himself, Dr. Noctor is particularly interested in the impact of technology on our mental health – on things such as childhood development, wellbeing and relationships, but also on our work lives.
 Today his reputation as an engaging speaker on these and other topics is growing fast and he has facilitated seminars for many of the top corporate organisations in Ireland, with unanimously positive feedback from clients including IBEC, Laya Life, Smurfitt Kappa, Davy Stockbrokers, VHI and Hewlett Packard.

 He also has a hugely popular parenting column in The Examiner, has written a best-selling book (Cop On, Gill Books 2015) and is the resident parenting expert on Ray Darcy’s popular Radio One afternoon show.
-In the last year, he took a leap into podcasting in lockdown, and his podcast Asking for a Parent has over 60k downloads to date.
+During the pandemic, he took a leap into podcasting; his podcast Asking for a Parent has had tens of thousands of downloads to date and is rated 4.9 out of 5 on Apples.
+Most recently, in April 2023, he published a new book called The 4-7 Zone, all about how to find balance in a world of extremes.

 Creating and Championing a Mentally Healthy Workplace Culture